Gerstacker/purescript-rowecs/README.md

 newtype CompStorage (rowS  :: # Type) = CompStorage (Record rowS)
 ~~~

 rowS is a Row type specifying the names and types of containers of all the Components that an entity might possibly have in this universe.
-E.g.

 ~~~
 type SRow = (a::IntMap Int, b::IntMap String, c::IntMap Number)